 Maybe you will choose to enjoy these heart shaped mini sugar doughnuts with the kids.
 This mini doughnut recipe is also nice with coffee after a romantic Valentine’s Day dinner.
 Although making them heart shaped is a great Valentine’s Day treat, they are too good to only enjoy in February!

 Let me know if you try these mini doughnuts which are an easy cinnamon roll hack for Valentine’s Day!
+If you are looking for a heart shaped meal, try this Homemade Gluten Free Heart Shaped Pizza.
 Don’t forget to take a photo and look up some sweet Valentine’s Day Instagram captions to go along with it.